 This annual report lists and describes selected consumer taxes within the City of Chicago.
 For ease of use by non-specialists, the taxes in this report are grouped under the following categories: sales taxes, tobacco and nicotine-related taxes, beverage-related taxes, utility-related taxes, accommodations-related taxes, transportation-related taxes and other taxes.
 It is important to note for tax professionals that the groupings are not related to how the taxes are imposed or collected, but are simply for ease of use by the general public.
-The tax rates presented in this report are effective as of January 1, 2020, with the exception of the City of Chicago ground transportation tax that went into effect on January 6, 2020 and the local cannabis sales tax that will go into effect July 1, 2020.
+The tax rates presented in this report are effective as of January 1, 2022.

 The taxing authorities that impose taxes on consumers in the City of Chicago include the federal government, State of Illinois, Cook County, City of Chicago, Regional Transportation Authority, Metropolitan Pier and Exposition Authority, and Illinois Sports Facilities Authority.
-It is important to note that many goods that are subject to specific excise taxes (e.g. alcohol tax and motor fuel tax, etc.) are also subject to the general sales tax.
+Many goods that are subject to specific excise taxes (e.g., alcohol tax and motor fuel tax, etc.) are also subject to the general sales tax.